spsforks/QB64-Wiki/CVI.md

 ```

 > *Explanation:* Reads a field from file #1, and converts the first two bytes (N$) into an integer number assigned to the variable Y.
 > Since the representation of an integer number can use up to 5 ASCII characters (five bytes), writing to a file using [MKI$](MKI$) conversion, and then reading back with the [CVI](CVI) conversion can save up to 3 bytes of storage space.

-*Example 2:* How CVI converts the ASCII code values created by the MKI$ function.
+How CVI converts the ASCII code values created by the MKI$ function.

 ```vb